Age and Driving

 Be respectful.
 Driving is often an integral part of independence.
 At the same time, don’t be intimidated or back down if you have a true concern.

 Give specific examples.
 Instead of generalizations like “You can’t drive safely anymore,” outline specific concerns that you've noticed.
 For example: “You have a harder time turning your head than you used to,” or “You braked suddenly at stop signs three times the last time we drove.”

 Find strength in numbers.
 If more than one family member or close friend has noticed, it’s less likely to be taken as nagging.
 A loved one may also listen to a more impartial party, such as a doctor or driving specialist.

 Understand the difficulty of the transition.
-Your loved one may experience a profound sense of loss having given up driving.
-Don’t dismiss their feelings but try to help with the transition as much as possible.
+Your loved one may experience a profound sense of loss having given up the keys, and not being able to drive can lead to isolation and depression.
+Try to help with the transition as much as possible.
 If it is safe, try slowly transitioning the senior out of driving to give them time to adjust.
 For example, your loved one may begin the transition by no longer driving at night or on the freeways, or by using a shuttle service to specific appointments, such as the doctor’s.

 When an older driver refuses to give up the keys

 Sometimes an older driver has to be stopped from driving over their objections.
 You can make an anonymous report to your local DMV or licensing authority.
 Or you can take away the person’s car keys, sell or disable the car, or enlist the local police to help.

 More help for Alzheimer's, dementia and aging

 Resources and references

 Risk factors of aging that can affect driving